Who Keeps The White House Running? Meet 6 Women Helping To Do Just That

 KB: “I've lived in D.C. since 2011 and it's hard to see the city that we love and is home occupied with 20,000 National Guard troops.
 I think it's a real symbol of how divided our country is, but I'm also excited and hopeful and optimistic.
 The President’s first executive orders will reverse some of the worst offenses of the Trump administration, such as the Muslim ban, and move our country forward and act on the coronavirus crisis, the economic crisis, the racial equity crisis, the climate crisis, and so much more.
 So while it’s a dark time, I also feel hopeful about the work that we have ahead of us.”

-PT: “Seeing the amount of law enforcement around D.C., tanks on the streets, and everything closed down is difficult; it’s not just the place we work, it’s the place we've lived in for many, many years.
+PT: “Seeing the amount of law enforcement around D.C., tanks on the streets, and everything closed down, is difficult; it’s not just the place we work, it’s the place we've lived in for many, many years.
 But I think there's no better time to have someone like Joe Biden and like Kamala Harris in the White House than now.”

 What are you most excited about accomplishing in the new administration?

 KB: “I think we've seen in the COVID crisis why government matters, why policy matters.
-And I think we have a huge opportunity to move the ball forward to contain the crisis, to deliver relief to families.
-It’s exciting to have a role to play in putting policies in place that are going to help people — like my fiance's mother, who's a nurse in a hospital working throughout this crisis — it’s just a really meaningful and moving thing to be a part of.”
+And I think we have a huge opportunity to move the ball forward to contain the crisis and deliver relief to families.
+It’s exciting to have a role to play in putting policies in place that are going to help people — like my fiancé's mother, who's a nurse working throughout this crisis — it’s just a really meaningful and moving thing to be a part of.”

 Advertisement